Run the Document Routing Agent as a Windows service

 An application is a program that a user interacts with on the desktop.
 A service is a process that runs in the background and doesn't have an active window.
 The Document Routing Agent now supports both execution modes.
 It's important that you understand why you might select one mode instead of the other and the steps that are involved in running the process as a service.
-For more information about Windows services, see Introduction to Windows Service Applications on MSDN.
+For more information about Windows services, see Introduction to Windows Service Applications.
 Here are some of the main benefits of running the Document Routing Agent as a background service:

 - The service can be configured to start automatically after a computer restart.
 No user intervention is required.

 - The service runs in the background.
 No active application runs in the notification area.

 - The service routes documents without requiring that a user sign in by using cached credentials.